Licensed in All 50 States Letters Accepted Nationwide 100% Money-Back Guarantee

 On This Page

 Petco maintains one of the most inclusive pet policies among major retailers.
 The company welcomes domesticated, licensed, and vaccinated companion animals to accompany their owners while shopping.
-This applies to dogs of all breeds and sizes, making it a truly pet-friendly destination.
+This open policy makes bringing dogs in Petco store locations a normal and widely accepted experience, regardless of breed or size.

 Understanding Petco's Dog Entry Requirements